ChrisPaladino/UltraQuickWrestling/readme.md

 Describe the physical appearance of this pro wrestler such that I can feed a paragraph into an AI art generation program and get a portrait.
 Do not include mood, or feeling - only physical descriptions.
 Do so in a paragraph format, not a list, not a character sheet.

 This is a fictional pro wrestler named .
 They're a .
 I'd like you to estimate height (in inches) and weight (in lbs).
 I also need 2 suggestions they're finishing move.

-### Wrestler attributes

-1. Name
-2. Personna (Heel or Face)
-3. Finisher
-4. Attributes

-    - Size
-    - Speed
-    - Strength
-    - Savvy
-    - Cheating
-    - Tech
-    - Cage
-    - Object
-    - Brawl
-    - Ladder
-    - Table
-    - Tag

-5. Overall Rating
-6. Heat

-#### Match attributes

-1. Type

-    - TV Taping
-    - PPV Match
-    - No DQ Match
-    - Cage Match
-    - Specialty Match

-#### Fed

-- Start with 20-40 wrestlers
-- Take 10 HEELS and 10 FACES and assign them heat from 10 (highest overall) down to 1 (least overall of the 10 selected)

-#### Overall Adjustments

-- World title adds 100 to overall (lost when he loses the title)
-- Minor title adds 50 points (again, lost when we lose the title)
-- Wins on a Clean pin adds 20 to Overall
-- Loses on a Clean pin subtracts 25 from overall rating
-- Heat rating going up adds 20 to overall
-- Heat rating goes down subtract 20 from overall rating

-#### Tag Matches

-- Combine the overalls and add the TAG rating of each to get the initial overall

-#### Battle Royal

-- Pair folks into mini-battles, add BRAWL to each